The Church was built in four stages.

 2. In 1957-9, the bell tower and spire were added.
 The chancel was also built and fitted with many ‘Mouseman’ items.

-3. In 1993 the narthex, office, library and WCs were built around the tower at the western end.
+3. In 1993 the office and library (now combined into one larger room) narthex and WCs were built around the tower at the western end.

 The narthex and chapel originally had a basement, but at some point during the late 20th Century these were filled in due to subsidence.